Barty upset by alternate Bertens at WTA Finals - WHIZ News

 Last year, Bertens reached the semifinals in her WTA Finals debut, bowing to defending champion Elina Svitolina.

-Bertens struggled against Barty to find her form in the first set, but settled in the second to even the set score.
-The Dutchwoman broke serve on a fourth break point in the opening game of the third, and raced 4-0 ahead.
+Bertens broke serve on a fourth break point in the opening game of the third set, and raced to 4-0.

 Despite the loss, Barty officially secured the year-end No. 1 ranking.
 She’s the first Australian woman to earn that distinction.